m5kro/Xenolauncher/README.md

     The licensor cannot revoke these freedoms as long as you follow the license terms.<br>
 <br>

-Under the following terms:<br>
+Under the following terms:<br><br>
     **Attribution** — You must give [appropriate credit](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-appropriate-credit) , provide a [link to the license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en), and [indicate if changes were made](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-indicate-changes) .
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.<br>
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.<br><br>
-    **NonCommercial** — You may not use the material for [commercial purposes](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-commercial-purposes) .<br>
+    **NonCommercial** — You may not use the material for [commercial purposes](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-commercial-purposes) .<br><br>
-    **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the [same license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-same-license) as the original.<br>
+    **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the [same license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-same-license) as the original.<br><br>
     **No additional restrictions** — You may not apply legal terms or [technological measures](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en#ref-technological-measures) that legally restrict others from doing anything the license permits.<br>